mala-lab/TAM-master/README.md

 ## Contributing
-We reveals an important anomaly-discriminative property, the one-class homophily, in GAD datasets with either injected or real anomalies.
-We utilize this property to introduce a novel unsupervised GAD measure, local node affinity, and further introduce a truncated affinity maximization
-(TAM) approach that end-to-end optimizes the proposed anomaly measure on truncated adjacency  matrix with the non-homophily edges eliminated
+We reveal an important anomaly-discriminative property, the one-class homophily, in GAD datasets with either injected or real anomalies.
+We utilize this property to introduce a novel unsupervised GAD measure, local node affinity, and further introduce a truncated affinity maximization (TAM) approach that end-to-end optimizes the proposed anomaly measure on truncated adjacency  matrix with the non-homophily edges eliminated